a mom and a kid in a pool

 We want you to have hours of fun in and around the water, but what matters most is the safety of you, your family and your friends.
 Any pool or body of water presents dangers, especially to young children who may not be aware of those dangers.
 Even the most competent of swimmers need to make themselves aware of all swim safety guidelines.
 Below are some important guidelines, resources and external links that provide important swim safety information.

-Funsicle Safety Video
+Funsicle Safety VIdeo

 Resources